Solo Stove Campfire Review – Is It Worth $100?

 Solo Stove: How It Works

-Half of it goes under the fire to feed the embers, and the other half is heated through the sidewalls and comes out the holes in the upper chamber, causing a secondary combustion of the fire.
+Half of it goes under the fire to feed the embers, and the other half is heated through the sidewalls and comes out of the holes in the upper chamber, causing a secondary combustion of the fire.

 Here’s a visual: